The Alpina Gstaad

-The hotel facilities are some of the best in Switzerland, spanning an authentically Cuban-style cigar lounge and Michelin-starred restaurants.
-The hotel’s Six Senses spa, a whopping 21,500 square feet, contains an 80-foot-long lap pool, and there’s an immaculately landscaped garden, designed by French garden designer Jean Mus, that brims with alpine plants and corresponding fragrances in the summer.
+The hotel facilities are some of the best in Switzerland, ranging from an authentically Cuban-style cigar lounge to multiple Michelin-starred restaurants.
+The hotel’s Six Senses spa spans a whopping 21,500 square feet and includes an 80-foot-long lap pool, while an immaculately landscaped garden, designed by French garden designer Jean Mus, brims with Alpine plants and corresponding fragrances in the summer.

 over 4 years ago

 A Silent Retreat for the Rich and Famous